Shettland/Scripts/README.md

 bash ./pipeline.sh -p home/Analysis/RNAseq_samples/ -t home/share/trimmomatic/trimmomatic.jar -a trimmomatic_adapters.file -y home/share/trinity/Trinity
 ~~~

 **Warning:** *Trimmomatic and Trinity parameters are predefined to work for a wide variety of species from different reigns.
 If you wish you can change them directly from the script.
-Also keep in mind that Trinity's De novo assembly is a high consuming process: it might take 1 hour for ever million reads*
+Also keep in mind that Trinity's De novo assembly is a high consuming process: it might take 1 hour for every million reads*

 ### lengther.sh